woojiahao/apollo/README.md

 - For shared state, do not use the props as the state of the component
 - ~~Use `@electron/remote` to share the db connection from the main process to the renderer process~~
 - Use ipcRenderer and ipcMain to invoke functions in the main process (which has access to the database)
+- When dealing with nested children, perform data changes while in the child component and inform the root component of the changes when done so that it will pull from the database and retrieve the changes for itself

 ## Refresh feed algorithm